arch-hyprland-btw/ski-goggle-hud/README.md

-# ski-goggle-hud
-A heads up display I made for my ski goggles (yes I ski) with a transparent oled :).
+# Ski goggle HUD (Heads up Display)

+This is a small project im making for when i go skiing.
+Im using a transparent oled, more i fo will be added later :).